Competing Consumers

 Here at the end, let’s take a closer look at what happens with the synchronous thread and the asynchronous thread.
 The synchronous thread hands over the exchange to the new asynchronous thread and as such, the synchronous thread completes.
 The asynchronous thread is then routing and processing the message.
 And when this thread finishes, it will take care of the file completion strategy to move the file into the backup folder.
 This is an important note that the on completion is done by the asynchronous thread.

 This ensures the file is not moved before the file is processed successfully.
 Suppose the calculateBean bean could not process one of the files.
-If it was the asynchronous thread that should do the on completion strategy, then the file would have been moved to early into the backup folder.
+If it was the synchronous thread that should do the on completion strategy, then the file would have been moved to early into the backup folder.
 By handing over this to the asynchronous thread, we do it after we have processed the message completely